poirier/cheat/django/dokku.rst

 ---------------------

 I can't find docs on what environment variables Dokku sets globally when running apps.
-A little poking around in one of my deployed apps showed that there doesn't seem to be a whole lot beyond what the plugins are providing, but here are a few that look useful:

-DOKKU_DEPLOY_BRANCH

-    The name of the branch that is running, e.g. ``master`` or ``develop``.

-and... that's about it?

-Actually, *not even that* seems to be reliably provided.

-Still, just about any Django app is going to be linked to a database, so if you need to detect whether the app is running under Dokku or Heroku, looking for DATABASE_URL should be good enough.
+But just about any Django app is going to be linked to a database, so if you need to detect whether the app is running under Dokku or Heroku, looking for DATABASE_URL should be good enough.